The

 Driftwood

-Mighty tree, hewn by nature, flows to the sea on flooded river.
+flows to the sea

 Washes

-ashore, an art form, a seat for travellers.
+a seat for travellers.

-Scrimshaw sculpture in natural state, lounge ornament.
+in natural state,

 In the Lounge

-Stands guard now, sentinel alongside hutch
+Stands guard now,

-dresser and entertainment cabinet, peering out into an orgy of furniture and momentos.
+peering out into an orgy

-Visitors gawk, try
+Visitors gawk,

 Then

-to pee against, cats to scratch waiting paws.
+cats to scratch waiting paws.

-I see it in passing, and wonder, what did I see? it stares back
+I see it in passing, and wonder,

-in mute silence offering a wan smile, in a natural place again, rotting away.
+in a natural place again,

 Garden Rot

-Rotting place, garden humus burns driftwood remnants, worms crawl
+garden humus burns

-and aeragate, slaters scamper shards rot off, weta and slug share home.
+weta and slug share home.

 Decisiveness

-Weta and slug carry post humus remains of driftwood sculpture, each
+Weta and slug carry post humus

-to their own place, Weta to more rotting trees, slug to virile compost.
+Weta to more rotting trees,

-I dig both over, in the garden grow
+I dig both over, in the garden

-vegetables and plants eat the products meant to make me feel good, an empty stomach hurts.
+meant to make me feel good,

 As an empty space

-in my lounge now, but sitting in the easy chair, stomach full and replete, the gap in the lounge is filled with
+the gap in the lounge is filled with

-memory, I don't rue my decision, never have.
+I don't rue my decision, never have.

 Bad for the Soul